Sacramento River massacre: Background

 The expansionist movement of the 1840s motivated many Americans to work to push America's borders out into land owned by Mexico and Native American tribes.
-"Manifest Destiny", a term coined by journalist John O'Sullivan, captured the idea that the young American nation was destined to rule all of the North American continent.
+"Manifest Destiny", a term coined by journalist John L. O'Sullivan, captured the idea that the young American nation was destined to rule all of the North American continent.

 Democratic Senator Thomas Hart Benton of Missouri was a prominent leader of this movement, into which he enlisted his son-in-law, John C. Frémont.
 Benton obtained government funding for several expeditions led by Frémont to map and explore the western territory.

 In 1845, Captain Frémont was sent by the War Department on an expedition to survey the Great Basin and Alta California, a possession of Mexico.
 Upon arriving in western Alta California, Frémont and his men moved about the northern half of the present-day state for several months, provoking the Mexican authorities and building upon grievances and patriotic sentiment among Americans who had settled there.

 Incident

 On 30 March 1846, the band arrived at the Lassen Ranch in the upper Sacramento Valley.
 There they met Americans who claimed that an encampment of 1,000 Native Americans was preparing to attack White settlements.
 Frémont moved his men up the Sacramento River in search of such Native Americans.
-Frémont's party was made up of 60 white men, 9 Delaware Indians, 2 California Indians, and 5 members of a nearby trading post.
-The party reached Reading's Ranch (near present-day Redding, California) on 5 April 1846 and spotted a large Native American camp.
+Frémont's party was made up of 60 white men, nine Delaware Indians, two California Indians, and five members of a nearby trading post.
+The party reached Reading's Ranch (near present-day Redding, California) on 5 April 1846 and spotted a large native camp.
 The area was hundreds of square miles and home to over 5,000 Wintu people.

 Captain Frémont ordered an advance on the Native Americans, with every one of his men carrying a rifle, two pistols, and a knife.
 The soldiers advanced from three sides on the Wintu, who were unable to flee the camp as the majority of their ranks were women and children and they were pinned against the river.
 The men of the Wintu camp formed a defensive line with the women and children behind them.

 Expedition member Thomas E. Breckenridge states that "the order was given to ask no quarter and to give none."
 Frémont's men lined up and began firing several rifle volleys, slaughtering the Native Americans in front of them.
 The long range of the rifles rendered it impossible for the Native Americans' arrows to reach them.
 The men then approached towards the camp, fired another volley at closer range, and rushed in with their sabers and pistols.
 Breckenridge writes: